pneumacoin/pneumacoin.github.io/Project PNEUMA/Project PNEUMA Progress Log.md

 Onboarded #1Zambian Ministry
 ## June 6, 2025
 Released CIMCO on the open market.
 40 trades in the first 24 hours with 0.39% increase in value.
+## June 14, 2025
+Re-wrote PNEUMA and CIMCO Whitepaper to include the Project PNEUMA Infrastructure and Pump Theory.